 Policy and Advocacy Initiatives

-For information on current policy issues at the State and Federal levels, skip to Legislative Action.
+For information on current policy issues and calls to action at the Federal, State, and Local level, skip to Legislative Action.

 Advocacy is the way in which Larkin Street helps to ensure that at-risk and homeless youth have access to resources and the greatest opportunity to improve their lives.
 Advocacy works to secure and expand funding for needed services, as well as inform and influence development of sound policy.
 Given the broad range of direct services and the variety of programs at Larkin Street, the agency is in a unique position to impact systemic change by sharing with policy makers their knowledge about programs and services that work.
 We believe it is our responsibility to take a leadership role in addressing structural inequalities and ensuring that the most effective social and public policies are instituted.
 This is accomplished through regular participation in advocacy at a variety of levels: